 The journey of “Dendrochronology” started as a pair of words: Roots and Routes.
-Growing up as British Bangladeshi, these words represented the tug of war between versions of me: from dressing up in red and white sarees to attend Boishakhi mela parades to hiding faint alta circles on my hands that I didn’t quite know how to explain to my friends.
+Growing up as a British Bangladeshi, these words represented the tug of war between versions of me: from dressing up in red and white sarees to attend Boishakhi mela parades to hiding faint alta circles on my hands that I didn’t quite know how to explain to my friends.

 Truths followed roots, then fruits, leading me to mangoes, mangroves and man grows.
 Lists were a staple of my childhood.
 My parents made me write out shopping lists in Bengali to nurture our mother tongue, opening me to historic and contemporary Bengali experiences through classic literature and poetry.
 This even culminated in a 400 marks (100%) result in my Bengali GCSE.